HartisanBUAA/Camereon-Model-Tracker/README.md

   <img src="https://github.com/HartisanBUAA/Camereon-Model-Tracker/blob/master/Images/add%20shaders.png" width = "800" alt="add shaders" />
 </div>

-#### 7. Program interaction
+#### 8. Program interaction
 &emsp;&emsp;When the program starts running on the device, the camera is automatically turned on by ARFoundation and the video stream is displayed on the screen.
-When the Camereon tracker starts running (through API or "*Auto Start*" is checked in the script), the edge features of the target with the initial pose, which was set in "4.
+When the Camereon tracker starts running (through API or "*Auto Start*" is checked in the script),
+- **For Non-AI mode** : the edge features of the target with the initial pose, which was setup in "4.
 Import CAD model", will display on the screen.
 The user just need to move the device so that the edges are roughly aligned with the target object in the image, then the initialization will be completed and tracking begins.
+- **For AI mode** : Manual initial pose setup is no longer required — AI will automatically detect objects and completes initialization from arbitrary viewpoints.

-Successful initialization is manifested by the red edges disappearing or turning green, depending on whether "*Display Edges*" is checked in the script settings.
+&emsp;&emsp;Successful initialization is manifested by the red edges disappearing or turning green, depending on whether "*Display Edges*" is checked in the script settings.
 <div align="center">
   <img src="https://github.com/HartisanBUAA/Camereon-Model-Tracker/blob/master/Images/interaction%20-%20arf.png" width = "700" alt="interaction - arf" />
 </div>